stfc/PSyclone/doc/dynamo0p3.rst

 3) All inter-grid kernel arguments must have the `mesh_arg` meta-data entry.

-4) An inter-grid kernel (and metadata) must have at least one field on each of the fine and coarse meshes.
+4) An inter-grid kernel (and meta-data) must have at least one field on each of the fine and coarse meshes.
 Specifying all fields as coarse or fine is forbidden.